Raatid-Dilly/NHTSA-Fatality-Data/README.md

 **Google DataStudio Dashboard for results can be viewed [here](https://datastudio.google.com/reporting/39c186d2-90ba-4d1a-8d1a-2db046e93641).**

 ## Project Overview
 This project was performed as part of the [Data Engineering Zoomcamp Course](https://github.com/DataTalksClub/data-engineering-zoomcamp) to use the course materials learned to build a data pipeline.

 ## Objective
 The National Highway Traffic Safety Administration is an agency that is part of the United States federal government.
-Their mission is the preservation of human lives and to reduce vehicle-related accidents related to transportation.

-The goals of this project are the following:
+Their mission is the preservation of human lives and to reduce vehicle-related accidents related to transportation.The goals of this project are the following:

 * Develop a data pipeline that will extract the data from the source for each year from 1975-2000
 * Transform the data so it can be analyzed
 * Load the final data into a BigQuery table